starius/ScPrime/doc/api/index.html.md

 ```

 Sends siacoins to an address or set of addresses.
 The outputs are arbitrarily
 selected from addresses in the wallet.
-If 'outputs' is supplied, 'amount' and
+If 'outputs' is supplied, 'amount',
-'destination' must be empty.
+'destination' and 'feeIncluded' must be empty.

 ### Query String Parameters
 ### REQUIRED